Accounting

 Accounting | Undergraduate BBA

-View the program of study below based on the semester admitted to the University.
+View the scheme below based on the semester entering the Accounting degree program.
+Refer also to the School's Academic Policies.

 Investigate and develop technologies to assist business operations across functional areas.
 Learn computer fundamentals, databases, data analytics and problem‐solving skills to create technical business solutions.
 Requires INFO 210, INFO 330, INFO 370 and an INFO elective.